ugalock/AutoCRM/.notes/project_overview.md

 		Proactive Notifications: Alert customers about ticket updates or events.
 		Multilingual Support: Offer help in multiple languages.

+*** ROUTES ***
+	OpenAPI Specifications for routes can be found in the .notes/routes.md file.
+Any new routes should be added to this file.

+*** DB SCHEMA ***
+	DB schema can be found in the db/schema.sql file.
+Any new or altered tables should be added to this file.

 *** FILE STRUCTURE EXAMPLE ***
 ├── client
 │   └── src
 │       ├── components
+│       │   ├── views
+│       │   │   ├── DashboardView.tsx
+│       │   │   └── TicketView.tsx
 │       │   ├── tickets
 │       │   │   ├── TicketList.tsx
 │       │   │   ├── TicketDetails.tsx